ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 maximum number of Issuers, it simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

-For example, if Clients ensure that they only hold redemption tokens 4 Issuers, then this increases the potential size of the anonymity sets that the Client belongs to.
-However, this doesn't protect Clients completely, as the selection of Issuers they possess tokens for is still revealing.
+For example, if Clients ensure that they only hold redemption tokens for 4 Issuers, then this increases the potential size of the anonymity sets that the Client belongs to.
+However, this doesn't protect Clients completely as it would if only 4 Issuers were permitted across the whole system.
+For example, these 4 Issuers could be different for each Client.
+Therefore, the selection of Issuers they possess tokens for is still revealing.
 Understanding this trade-off is important in deciding the effective anonymity of each Client in the system.